MicrosoftDocs/learn/learn-pr/dot-net-maui/build-mobile-and-desktop-apps/includes/4-exercise-create-your-first-maui-app.md

     :::image type="content" source="../media/4-hot-reload-button.png" alt-text="A screenshot of the Visual Studio toolbar.
 The Hot Reload button is highlighted.":::

 1. Switch back to the app and select the **Click me** button.
-Verify that the count is now incremented by 5.
+Verify that the count is incremented by 5.

     > [!NOTE]
     > Visual Studio's *Hot Reload* feature allows you to modify your code while the app is running in Debug mode.
 You don't need to stop the app to see the changes.
 As well as modifying code, you can also make changes to the XAML markup for a page, and these changes will become visible in the running app.